gameshowstudio/gameshowstudio.github.io/press/index.md

 ## Continued Development

-Game Show Studio has enjoyed frequent [updates](/updates) during its lifetime, with new user-facing features.
+Game Show Studio has enjoyed numerous [updates](/updates) during its lifetime, with new features that give hosts an increasing number of exciting ways to put on a game show.

 ### Version 1 Updates
 * Version 1.0: January 30, 2015